 Every register kept is preserved and kept available for inspection for 50 years.
 Dose records prior to 2012 are available as printed records in the Radiation Safety Section.

 The Occupational Physician has access to the electronic radiation worker exposure data at all times.
-The TLD results are kept in the folder:
+The TLD results are kept in a folder accessible to the members of the section Radiation Safety.